 Invisible Children's "Kony 2012" YouTube video triggered worldwide anger over the atrocities of Mr. Kony and his brutal Lord's Resistance Army.
 You would not know from the video, however, that the warlord is currently a fugitive hiding in the jungles of the Central African Republic.
 The re gion's problems are too complicated to be blamed on one man and there is a "white man's burden" element to the campaign to rescue blacks.

 Locally, Berkshire Invisible Children activists have hurt their cause by spraypainting messages related to the pursuit of Mr. Kony and posting handbills that have ended up as litter.
-That must stop, but just as significantly, young people here and elsewhere are defying the stereotype that they are self-involved by educating themselves and acting on a far away tragedy.

 "I've never run or participated in a movement like this," a Monument Moun tain freshman told The Eagle.
 We hope he and his fellow teens take part in many more.